MhmoudGit/MhmoudGit/README.md

  <div align="left">

 ## About
-- 👋 Hi, I’m @MhmoudGit
+- 👋 Hi, I’m Mahmoud
 - 👀 I’m a web developer interested in Data Science
 - 📫 How to reach me mahmoud.a.a.y18@gmail.com